Carl "Alfalfa" Switzer: Personal life

 In early 1954, Switzer went on a blind date with Diantha Collingwood (1930–2004), also known as Dian or Diana.
-She was the daughter of Lelo and Faye Collingwood, and a heiress to the grain elevator empire Collingwood Grain.
+She was the daughter of Lelo and Faye Collingwood, and an heiress to the grain elevator empire Collingwood Grain.
 Collingwood had moved with her mother and sister to California in 1953 because her sister wanted to become an actress.
 Switzer and Collingwood got along well and married in Las Vegas three months later.

 In 1956, with his money running out and Diantha pregnant, his mother-in-law offered them a farm near Pretty Prairie, Kansas.
-Their son, Justin Lance Collingwood Switzer (later Justin Lance Collingwood Elridge) was born that year.
+Their son, Justin Lance Collingwood Switzer (later Justin Lance Collingwood Eldridge) was born that year.
 They divorced in 1957.
-Diantha married Richard Rosswell "Ross" Elridge (1933–2007), who adopted and raised Lance as his own, and had two other children by him, sons Chris and Lee Elridge.
+Diantha married Richard Rosswell "Ross" Eldridge (1933–2007), who adopted and raised Lance as his own, and had two other children by him, sons Chris and Lee Eldridge.

 In 1987, former Our Gang co-star George "Spanky" McFarland recalled a meeting with Switzer when they spoke about the farm:

-In January 1958, Switzer was getting into his car in front of a bar in Studio City, when a bullet smashed through the window and struck him in the upper right arm.
-The gunman was never caught.
-Later that December, Switzer was arrested in Sequoia National Forest for cutting down 15 pine trees he had intended to illegally sell as Christmas trees.
+On January 26, 1958, Switzer was getting into his car in front of a bar in Studio City, when a bullet smashed through the window and struck him in the upper right arm.
+However, the gunman was never caught.
+Later that December, Switzer was arrested in Sequoia National Forest for cutting down 15 pine trees he had intended to sell illegally as Christmas trees.
 He was sentenced to one year's probation.
-Switzer was ordered to pay a $225 fine (more than $ today).
+Switzer was also ordered to pay a $225 fine (more than $ today).

 Death

-In the midst of his legal and financial woes, Switzer agreed to train a hunting dog, a Treeing Walker Coonhound, for Moses Samuel "Bud" Stiltz.
-Stiltz was a longtime friend and sometime business partner, whom Switzer had met while working with Roy Rogers on various productions at the Corriganville Movie Ranch.
-While in Switzer's possession, the dog ran off, to chase after a bear.
-Stiltz was unsympathetic towards Switzer, firm in his demands that the former child star must either return his dog or pay him the equivalent of the dog's value.
+Sometime in 1959, Switzer agreed to train a hunting dog, a Treeing Walker Coonhound, for Moses Samuel "Bud" Stiltz.
+Stiltz was Switzer's longtime friend and sometime business partner, whom Switzer had met while working with Roy Rogers on various productions at the Corriganville Movie Ranch.
+The dog, while in Switzer's possession, ran off to chase after a bear and disappeared.
+After learning that the dog had been lost while in Switzer's care, Stiltz demanded that Switzer had to either return his dog or pay him the equivalent of the dog's value.